thementat42/Manganese/docs/05_modules_and_scoping.md

 # === Modules ===

+> NOTE: ❗Modules are not likely to be supported for some time

 Modules allow code to be split across multiple files.
 Modules can be imported to access the function and variables declared in the module.

 To declare a module, place `module <module name>` at the top of a file.
 This must be the first line in a module declaration (except for comments).